Conutant/Variations/readme.txt

 == Changelog ==

 = 1.0.3 =
-* Optimized images.
-Improved headers and footers.
+* - Optimized images.
+  - Improved headers and footers.
+  - Added two patterns Header Style 2 and Footer Style 2.
+  - Made small customizations.

 = 1.0.2 =
 * Changes at the request of the Wordpress.org team.